Top 4 Cloud Challenges Occupying The Minds Of CIOs

 Let us have a closer look at the top 4 challenges CIOs encounter with their enterprise cloud initiatives today:

-The use of the cloud for handling all technology and data stores would entail a robust understanding of the massive computational requirements required by the chosen cloud vendor.
+The use of the cloud for handling all technology and data stores would entail massive computational requirements for the cloud vendor chosen by the business.
 CIOs must evaluate the compatibility, budgets, technical feasibility, and other vital parameters for their cloud providers when large-scale initiatives like data and analytics are handled via the cloud.
 This holds for both building native data analytics solutions to be hosted on the cloud, or when leveraging a SaaS data analytics product.

 Security

-We are seeing a barrage of investments being made by enterprises worldwide into new and emerging technologies like Generative AI, blockchain, quantum computing, etc. These innovations are being deployed on both on-premises and public cloud infrastructure.
+We are seeing a barrage of investments being made by enterprises worldwide into new and emerging technologies like Generative AI, blockchain, quantum computing, etc. These innovations are being deployed on both on-premises and public cloud infrastructure that organizations leverage.
 However, according to studies, nearly 40% of business leaders do not understand the cyber risks that these new technologies pose for their businesses.
-In the race to adopt new tech, these concerns are likely to take center stage.
+The race to adopt new tech will not be subdued by them for fear of losing out to competitors in the innovation race.

-Clearly, CIOs cannot afford to ignore the risks posed to the organization’s cloud ecosystem as this innovation rat race fires up.
-From preventing misconfigurations and insecure interfaces, to ensuring continuous monitoring of end-to-end cloud assets, they have a lot on their plate when it comes to securing their cloud data ecosystem.
+However, CIOs cannot afford to ignore the risks posed on the organization’s cloud ecosystem due to this innovation rat race.
+From preventing misconfigurations and insecure interfaces, to ensuring continuous monitoring of end-to-end cloud assets, they have a lot on their plate.

 Solving the edge puzzle

-Cloud computing has matured considerably.
-As technologies like IoT become more widely prevalent, new forms of localized microenvironments are constantly being created on cloud ecosystems by enterprises.
-Among the most prominent and mainstream versions of those is edge computing.
-Building these cloud-powered assets closer to the user base helps organizations offer digital experiences with lower latency and opens several possibilities for powerful business applications.
-From large-scale automation to the use of IoT, AR/VR technology, etc. in customer use cases, the benefits of edge computing are too many to be ignored.
+Cloud computing has matured since inception and new forms of localized microenvironments are created on cloud ecosystems by businesses today.
+One of the most prominent and mainstream versions among them would be edge computing.
+Building cloud assets closer to the user base helps organizations offer digital experiences with lower latency and opens several possibilities for the business side.
+From large-scale automation to the use of IoT, AR/VR technology, etc. in customer use cases, the benefits of edge computing are too good to be ignored.

-However, extending the boundaries of the cloud heart of the business to a range of different locations also entails more challenges.
+However, taking the cloud heart of the business to a different location also entails more challenges.
 In addition to failure mitigation, CIOs must also ensure that this extended arm of their cloud infrastructure is audited for security, guaranteed for performance, and assured of resilience.
 Ensuring that any failure in the network doesn’t disrupt the overall digital experience of the business is critical as customers will not like being interrupted due to technical delays.

 Application development expertise

-The cloud-first boom for digital experiences will be fully and capably realized only if the business can build and roll out cloud-friendly applications for both their customers as well as for their operations.
-This demands some work on the front end too.
-That’s where enterprise applications become crucial.
-However, an accelerated push for application development will demand a more strategic and fail-proof approach.
+The cloud-first boom for digital experiences will be realized only if the business can build and roll out cloud-friendly applications for both their customers as well as for their operations.
+However, an accelerated push for application development will need a more strategic and fail-proof approach.

-CIOs must pitch in their expertise to ensure that new application development roadmaps encompass core elements of scalability, security, performance, and resilience apart from elements like usability and integration.
+CIOs must pitch in their expertise to ensure that new application development roadmaps encompass core elements of scalability, security, performance, and resilience as integral constituents.
 The speed of development required also entails the use of approaches like no-code or low-code development which again creates the need for more strategic oversight.

 Winning on the cloud

-It is no longer accurate to say that the future of digital will be cloud-based considering that we are already in a cloud-first ecosystem.
+It is unfair to say that the future of digital will be cloud-based because we are already in a cloud-first ecosystem as far as enterprise technology is concerned.
 However, CIOs do have their hands full with priorities to strengthen, streamline, and safeguard their organization’s critical cloud assets.
 Building a sustainable roadmap for cloud-driven business growth requires more than just internal expertise.
 This is where a reputed technology partner like Recode can be your biggest asset.
 Get in touch with us to know more.